NovaKyle91/Challenge-14_Belly-Button-App_KNovak/README.md

 Please view my Javascript code to view the formatting of the app.

-You can find my Javascript code file by clicking the folders on this repo in thi order:
+You can find my Javascript code file by clicking the folders on this repo in this order:
 - starter_code 10
 - startercode
 - static